‘No end in sight’: Inside the Biden administration’s failure to contain the border surge

 “When you create a system that incentivizes people to come across, and they are released, that immediately sends a message to Central America that if you come across you can stay,” said Democratic Rep. Vicente Gonzalez, whose South Texas district sits near the border with Mexico.
 “It incentivizes droves of people to come, and the only way to slow it down is by changing policy at our doorstep.
 If they don’t change the policy, the flow of continued migration traffic isn’t going to stop or slow down.”

 Some of the factors facing Biden and his team are outside of their control, from deteriorating conditions in Central America to the increasing flow of migrants that had already been happening in Trump’s final months.
-Under a Trump-era public heath order known as Title 42, the Biden administration had been rapidly expelling border-crossers to Mexico.
-But in late January, Mexican authorities stopped taking back some of the families — a step that forced U.S. border agents to accept parents with children under seven, further exacerbating the influx.
+Under a Trump-era public health order known as Title 42, the Biden administration had been rapidly expelling border-crossers to Mexico.
+But in late January, Mexican authorities stopped taking back some of the families — a step that forced U.S. border agents to accept parents with children under 7, further exacerbating the influx.

 In an ABC News interview last week, Biden disputed the notion that asylum seekers were surging to the border because they had heard he was “a nice guy,” and reiterated his administration’s appeal that they stay home.
 “Yes, I can say quite clearly: Don’t come over,” he said.
 “Don’t leave your town or city or community.”

 Administration officials said many of their actions have been based on a desire to undo what they say were Trump’s illegal policies, as well as to take a more compassionate approach to migrants, especially children and families.
 Many of their initial moves were focused on interior enforcement and not at the border, one official added.
-There were no good options, they argued, but continuing to enforce Trump era policies was simply antithetical to what the Biden administration stands for.
+There were no good options, they argued, but continuing to enforce Trump-era policies was simply antithetical to what the Biden administration stands for.

-“We made the choice that we don’t want to be an administration that — if we can help it — has to turn back kids,” Susan Rice, Biden’s domestic policy adviser, said in an interview.
+“We made the choice that we don’t want to be an administration that — if we can help it — has to turn back kids,” Rice, Biden’s domestic policy adviser, said in an interview.
 “We’re basically having to build the plane as we’re flying.”

 'No end in sight'